André d'Arbelles

-André d'Arbelles, (21 April 1767 – 28 September 1825) was an 18th–19th-century French journalist and high-ranking official.
+André d'Arbelles, (21 April 1767 – 28 September 1825) was a French journalist and high-ranking official.

 Biography

 The brother of Claude André, bishop of Quimper, he studied in Lyon and soon moved to Paris where he was Secretary of count Stanislas de Clermont-Tonnerre.

 French Revolution

 Another of his brothers, a notary in Lyon, having been compromised by papers found in the king's apartments after the 10 August 1792, was decreed arrested by the National Convention on December 2 of that year.
 He first escaped the pursuit of his enemies; but having been taken after the revolt of Lyon against the National Convention, he was brought to the revolutionary committee established in this city, sentenced to death and executed in January 1794; he was 41 years old, and also born in Montluel.

 André emigrated in 1792, and having no other resources, he entered as a mere cavalier in the Armée des Émigrés, where he was known under the name M. de Montluel (from the name of the town where he was born), made the campaign of that year 1792, then in the Austrian regiment of the "Dragons de Latour", with which he made several campaigns.

 Returning to Paris in 1798, he was employed in various literary and political works by Talleyrand, the Foreign Minister, and participated in the writing of the Messager du Soir, where he had Isidore Langlois as collaborator, and to that of the Argus, an English newspaper which was printed in Paris, for which Bertrand Barère de Vieuzac and Goldsmitz also worked, at the expense of the ministry.

 The author of Mémoires d'un homme d'État refers to him as one of the agents who, with MM. de Montrond and de Sainte-Foy, asked the envoys of America, from Talleyrand, a sum of money for a successful negotiation.

 André long worked in the composition of different circumstances brochures, which were published without the author's name, and sometimes even without a printer name.